dankamongmen/libnotcurses-sys/README.md

 Current libnotcurses-sys **`3.0.0`** is compatible with notcurses API **`3.0.0`**.

 Both project's version number are independent from each other.
-Historically, version *1* and *2* of this library didn't follow semver, but was tied to the API version, never enjoying a major version *0* for exploratory development.
+Historically, version *1* and *2* of this library didn't follow semver, being tied to the API version, never enjoying a major version *0* for exploratory development.

 This is why version **3** is following semver as if it were major version *0*.